 Prints and Patterns

 A rule of thumb: If you have patterned furniture or bedding (or a very elaborate rug), stick with solid curtains.
 If you have solid-color furniture or bedding, consider patterned curtains.
-For a subtle hit of style and energy, go for a small, neutral print, like dots (check out this gorgeous option) or paisley, which reads like texture from afar.
+For a subtle hit of style and energy, go for a small, neutral print, like dots or paisley, which reads like texture from afar.
 A large, graphic print in a color that relates to the existing decor is daring but can be spectacular (this design is eye-catching).